natebarksdale/natebarksdale.github.io/src/content/blog/2018-02-26-human-flourishing-and-critical-realism-in-the-social-sciences.md

 coordinates: [41.3083, -72.9279]
 ---

-For the John Templeton Foundation, I wrote about the quest to enrich our understanding of human potential through the lens of critical realism in the social sciences.
+For the John Templeton Foundation, I wrote about the challenges of doing social science.

 > Many academics are initially drawn to the social sciences from a desire to make the world a better place.
 They assume that these fields can improve our lives by providing deeper insights into human flourishing, morality, and the nature of freedom — only to discover that their field has worked itself into certain rigid theoretical postures that leave it with surprisingly little to say about these important concepts.
 >